 Getting a mortgage

 Different lenders, including banks and building societies, offer different mortgages.
 It’s good to shop around for one that suits you.
-Speaking to an independent mortgage advisor (also known as a broker) can really help.
+Speaking to an independent mortgage adviser (also known as a broker) can really help.

-We work with a panel of advisors who are available to assist you.
+We work with a panel of advisers who are available to assist you.
 They’re already familiar with our developments and have expertise in all the buying options we offer.
 They’ll help save you time and guide you in getting an agreement in principle.